 Whoever decided to fuse Mexican with Japanese flavours and roll them up in an upsized sushi roll has my unending gratitude.
 Portland, Oregon will forever be in my heart for introducing me to the sushi burrito and this Crispy Tofu Sushi Burrito brings a little Portland in to my home whenever I need it.

 Like many trends, the sushi burrito's origin is hazy with many staking claim to the original concept.
 One thing that seems consistent is that this fusion began on the West Coast a few years ago and has been marching east (and north and south) ever since.
 Origins aside I believe any opportunity to smoosh two of my favourite things in to one portable yet wonderfully messy meal is a gift from the kitchen gods.
-Add crispy tofu and I am a pig in mud.
+Add crispy tofu - like in my Crispy Tofu Lemongrass Bowl - and I am a pig in mud.

 - flavour and I will add,